RFC2516/RFC2516.github.io/_posts/2022-12-15-aws-packet-walk-p3.md

 {% include elements/figure.html image="/media/2022-12-15/tgw-route-table.png" caption="Transit Gateway Route Table" %}

 This route table indicates that it will sent packets destined for the 10.1.0.0/20 network to the attachment ID ending in "05bd" aka the Resource "VPC-B".
-[The transit gateway is a zonal service](https://docs.aws.amazon.com/vpc/latest/tgw/how-transit-gateways-work.html#tgw-az-overview), it will always by default deliver packets to the same availability zone in which the packet enters from.
+Remember that [the transit gateway is a zonal service](https://docs.aws.amazon.com/vpc/latest/tgw/how-transit-gateways-work.html#tgw-az-overview), it will always by default deliver packets to the same availability zone in which the packet enters from.
 Since our HOST-A exists in US-EAST-1B availability zone therefore we need to find the TGW Attachment in VPC-B's US-EAST-1B availability zone and open's it's subnet

 You can the EC2 Console's Network Interface page to locate the Attachment.
 I've already named mine but you can use the Description and the Availability Zone columns to identify it.